How to Transfer & Play FLAC on iPhone, iPad and iPod

 Option 3: DearMob iPhone Manager - Add FLAC to Apple Music on iPhone, Auto-convert

-DearMob iPhone Manager help add your own music to Apple Music directly with auto transcoding feature.
+DearMob iPhone Manager helps add your own music to Apple Music directly with an auto transcoding feature.

 Step 1 Install DearMob iPhone Manager

 Step 2 Go to "Music Manager" tab and click on "Add Music"

 Tips: you can browse your local library and select all FLAC songs or several single ones.

 DearMob will auto convert FLAC to iOS compatible file format upon loading.